 While we do not include regulations or management recommendations that specifically address climate change and related impacts, we do believe that the increased protections we propose would aid in the resilience of the site in the face of these growing challenges to Oregon's ocean ecosystem.
-We also create an opportunity, via support of community science projects and education/outreach, to monitor for climate-related impacts to the system and educate the public on these growing threats.
-With the site designated as a Marine Conservation Area, it could facilitate climate change research by academic institutions in the future since it would have formal recognition as a site of ecological importance.
+We also create an opportunity, via support of community science projects, to monitor for climate-related impacts to the system and educate the public on these growing threats.
+Site designation as a Marine Conservation Area could facilitate climate change research by academic institutions in the future since it would have formal recognition as a site of ecological importance.